 Understand better how the discussion of the Mean forebodes the differences in Eastern and Western civilizations despite coming to the same conclusions on virtue and vice.

 Education has been constrained over the last few decades to simply mean school.
 It’s a series of levels that need to be reached until all the basic requirements have been reached, just like a video game.
-This educational paradigm isn’t only not useful, but counterproductive as well.
-Here I will argue why that is true...
+The current educational system isn’t only not useful, but counterproductive.
+I intend to show you the flaws in the...
 Continue Reading →